Molybdopterin synthase: Mechanism

 The biosynthesis of MoCo is an old and evolutionary conserved pathway present in eukaryotes, eubacteria, and archea, which can be divided into three major steps.
 The first step involves the conversion of a guanosine nucleotide into precursor Z. In the following step, MPT synthase catalyzes the incorporation of the dithiolene moiety to precursor Z, which converts it to molybdopterin.
 More specifically, this interconversion involves the opening of the cyclic phosphate ring of precursor Z, and the addition of two side chain sulfhydryl groups.
 E-coli MPT synthase is activated by the formation of a thiocarboxylate group at the second glycine of its C-terminal Gly-Gly motif, which serves as the sulfur donor for the formation of the diothiolene group in MPT.
-That is, the mechanism on MPT synthase depends on the interconversion between the activated form of MoaD with the thiocarboxylate group and the MoaE protein In the final step of MoCo biosynthesis, molybendum is incorporated to MPT by the two-domain protein gephyrin.
+That is, the mechanism on MPT synthase depends on the interconversion between the activated form of MoaD with the thiocarboxylate group and the MoaE protein In the final step of MoCo biosynthesis, molybdenum is incorporated to MPT by the two-domain protein gephyrin.
 MPT synthase sulfurylase recharges MPT synthase with a sulfur atom after each catalytic cycle.